We Will Dance Again: Synopsis

-The film reconstructs the October 7 attack through a series of interviews with survivors of the massacre at the Nova Festival.
+The film reconstructs the October 7 attack through a series of interviews with survivors of the Nova music festival massacre.
 Phone videos and footage taken by Hamas is also used to create a timeline of the massacre.
 The killing of Aner Shapira and the abductions of Hersh Goldberg-Polin and Shani Louk are also told in the film.

 The film begins in the evening of 6 October in the Negev Desert, where thousands gather for the music festival.
 Rockets mistaken for fireworks begin to appear in the sky as the party continues at 6.30 am.
 Confusion reigns and fear mounts as Hamas arrive at the festival and begin to murder the festival-goers.

 Release

 In the United States, the film had a two-day theatrical run at select theaters nationwide on 29 August and 1 September.
 In addition it received a week-long theatrical run in Los Angeles.
 The film was released by streamer Paramount+ in the United States on 24 September 2024.

-Executive producer Susan Zirinsky favored a streaming release over broadcast television: "Ultimately, I thought we could not [run it on CBS] because there's no way possible to break for commercial," continuing "With streaming, you're making a conscious choice to put this on."
+Executive producer Susan Zirinsky favored a streaming release over broadcast television: "Ultimately, I thought we could not [run it on CBS] because there's no way possible to break for commercial", continuing "With streaming, you're making a conscious choice to put this on."

 In Israel, the film premiered on 25 September on Hot 8.
 It received its premiere at the National Library of Israel.

 In the United Kingdom, the film was broadcast on BBC Two on 26 September 2024, before becoming available for streaming on iPlayer.

 The film has also been broadcast in other territories, such as Australia, where it became available for streaming through the Nine Network.
 The film premiered in Germany on 2 October on the RTL network.

 The film has also received a number of special screenings.
 It received its London premiere at the JW3 Jewish community centre.
 Emma Barnett, a BBC journalist, hosted a post-screening panel with Mozer and festival survivors, as well as the father of murdered festival-goer, Aner Shapira, whose story is featured in the film.